Intelligent Document Processing (IDP): The Ultimate Guide to Faster, More Accurate Data Analysis

 Lenders are obligated by regulation to hold mortgage loan applicants to a series of borrower suitability standards.
 These include creditworthiness and ability-to-repay, which a borrower must demonstrate with income verification documentary evidence.
 Lenders can leverage automated income verification at scale to speed up the process of verifying borrower income.

-Why use IDP?
+Why should businesses use AI-based IDP?